Tea tree oil, known officially as Melaleuca alternifolia, is an essential oil often derived from the Australian native plant Melaleuca alternifolia.

 How to use tea tree oil on your hands

 Dab a dime-sized amount of diluted tea tree oil onto the back of your hand and rub the blend into your skin.
 You don’t need to wash it off.
-Just let it absorb into your skin like a lotion would.
+Just let it absorb into your skin like a lotion.

-You can also incorporate hand creams or soaps containing tea tree oil into your routine.
-If you can, opt for an all-natural formula.
-You should also check the label to make the cream doesn’t contain any fragrances, alcohol, or other ingredients that may irritate your eczema.
+Check the label to make sure the cream doesn’t contain any fragrances, alcohol, or other ingredients that may irritate your eczema.

 How to use tea tree oil on your scalp

 Tea tree oil can also help relieve mild to moderate dandruff, a common symptom of eczema.
 One 2002 study found that a 5 percent tea tree oil shampoo worked well to clear up dandruff and didn’t cause any adverse effects.
 In addition to clearing up pesky skin flakes, tea tree oil may:

 - nourish your roots

 When selecting your shampoo, make sure the product contains at least 5 percent tea tree oil and has an all-natural formula.
 Harsh chemicals may irritate your scalp.

 You can also make your own.
 Add 2 to 3 drops of undiluted tea tree oil to a quarter-sized amount of your regular shampoo.
 The shampoo acts as a carrier for the tea tree oil, so there’s no need to dilute it further.